Flights canceled, states of emergency declared as winter storm forecast to bring dangerous weather across U.S.

 Power outages

-As of Saturday morning, outage tracking site PowerOutage.com reported more than 39,000 outages in Texas.
-It was the only state with more than 10,000 outages at that time, according to the tracker.
+As midday Saturday, outage tracking site PowerOutage.com reported more than 53,000 outages in Texas.
+More than 21,000 were reported in Louisiana and another 10,000 were reported in New Mexico.

 Officials are particularly concerned about power outages.
 Ice is heavier than snow, and its weight on power lines may lead to widespread outages.
 In at least 11 Southern states, the majority of homes are heated by electricity, raising the possibility of dangerously cold conditions during an outage.